What really happened each time Buffy died? Disclaimer:

 When the First Slayer told me Death was my gift, I thought I finally understood what I was searching for, what I had missed without even knowing I was missing it - Peace.
 I fought my battles, my duty done and was ready to lay down my stake forever.

 She came back to me with screams ripping from her throat.
 I rushed forward to catch her as she plummeted through the darkness.
 Her arrival surprised me.
 It was not her time.
 I knew as I watched the sand pass through the hourglass of her life, religiously counting the time I would once again see my golden warrior.

-My endless journey had always left me in solitude, until that one fateful day years before when I caught a glimpse of life within her hazel eyes.
-It was with selfish glee that I chose to keep her here with me in my palace of in-between.
+My endless journey had always left me in solitude, until one fateful day years before when I caught a glimpse of life within her hazel eyes.
+It was with selfish glee I chose to keep her here with me in my palace of in-between.
 I showed her the peace found within death's fold, and she showed me why humans put such stock in love.

 We lay in sweet smelling meadows, holding each other as the light warmed us.
 I told her about my lonely existence, and she listened with an understanding I had never hoped to garner from another.

 I should have known it wouldn't last, but had come to depend on her presence next to me.
 Her smile glowed brighter than the light to me.
 She gave herself to me never asking for anything in return, which only increased the love I already felt for her.
 I took her with me as I performed my duties.